 - Scroll down and locate DNS client service,

-- If the service not started then right click on DNS client service select properties
+- If the service is not started then right-click on DNS client service select properties

 - Here change the startup type automatic and start the service next to service status.

 - Click apply and ok to make save changes.

 Again incorrect DNS server address also prevents browse web pages, let’s check and correct the DNS server address.

 - Press Windows + R, type ncpa.cpl and click ok